-When my friend Bob M. read this post he commented "it sure seems like you want publishing companies to turn themselves inside out to bring Al into every aspect of how they do business."
+When my friend Bob M. read this post he commented "it sure seems like you want publishing companies to turn themselves inside out to bring AI into every aspect of how they do business."
 No, it's not that.
-This is intended for companies who have independently decided that they want to move forward aggressively in Al adoption, and have been looking for a roadmap.
+This is intended for companies who have independently decided that they want to move forward aggressively in AI adoption, and have been looking for a roadmap.
 They need to decide to decide.
+Deciding not to adopt AI technologies is an appropriate choice; this post is for those interested in moving forward with this controversial technology.